 How to establish credit

 Credit is important.
 And having good credit can make it easier to rent an apartment, take out a car loan and buy a home, among other things.
-But it can be hard to know how to establish credit for the first time.
+But it can be hard to know how to establish credit.

-Luckily, there are several ways to establish credit.
-The general idea behind each strategy involves building a solid history with responsible credit use over time.
+Luckily, there are several ways to start building credit.
+The general idea behind each strategy involves building a solid history through responsible credit use over time.

 What you’ll learn: